dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/react-notes/index.md

 Confused?
 This takes an empty object `{}` assigns the properties from `this.states.notes` to it, and also merges in the properties from `newNote`.
 However it only does the top level properties, so each nested object is still a reference rather than clone.
 Deep cloning is hard and slow if you are doing it manually.
 Immutable.js makes it speedy and clean!

 Great, now that you know how to clone an object we'll do that for updating a note!

 **Updates**:

 Immutable.js provides an [`update`](https://facebook.github.io/immutable-js/docs/#/Map/update) method, but there is a slight trick to it.
 It expects a function that will update the passed in value.
-Now that we know how to take an object and merrge properties on it we can use that as our update function:
+Now that we know how to take an object and merge properties on it we can use that as our update function:

 ```javascript
 this.setState({